Board of Directors

 Maura McGuinness is a special-events, theatrical and architectural lighting designer.
 As an architectural designer, she most recently worked for the distinguished national firm, Horton Lees Brogden Lighting Design.
 She currently works as a specification sales representative for LIGHT assisting Architects, Engineers and Lighting Designers with project challenges.
 At CASA 0101, Ms. McGuinness has designed numerous productions and events including the grand opening performance of Real Women Have Curves in September of 2011.
 This design was completed after a rigorous four year process of designing the architectural and theatrical lighting and building system for the new venue.
 With CASA 0101, Ms. McGuinness also designed for the Brown and Out series and has travelled with the company to Ireland and New York, NY.
 Other theatrical lighting designs range from performance art to dance and opera and include work seen at the historic Hollywood Bowl.

 Paul Renteria is an Actor, Arts Patron & Motorcycle Enthusiast, and has appeared on stage, television, national commercials & film.
-Along with the arts, Paul has a passion for Railroad Safety and is an Operation Lifesaver Volunteer Presenter, helping to save lives, as a person or vehicle is hit nearly every 3 hours in the USA by a Train (“See Tracks~THINK TRAIN!”, www.Oli.org).
-For a Free Operation Lifesaver Presentation for your school, business or organization, please contact [email protected] Paul also participates in many Motorcycle Charity Events and Children’s Toy Runs in the USA & Mexico.
+Paul also participates in many Motorcycle Charity Events and Children’s Toy Runs to Orphanages in the USA & Mexico.
+Along with the arts, Paul has a passion for Railroad Safety and is an Operation Lifesaver Volunteer Presenter, helping to save lives, as he lost a close railroad employee friend*RIP*, run over by a drunk train crew ignoring his Authority to Occupy the Main Track in the fog, over 38 years ago.
+Paul made a deal with the Man Upstairs, that if he became an Actor & got a Harley, he would speak about Railroad Safety and give hope to people of all ages pursuing their Acting & Harley Dreams, much like Casa0101!
+A person or vehicle is hit about every 3 hours in the USA by a Train (“See Tracks~THINK TRAIN!”, www.Oli.org).
+For a Free Operation Lifesaver Presentation for your school, business or organization, please contact: [email protected]

 Also serving as CASA 0101's Executive Director, Emmanuel Deleage is a graduate of UCLA in World Arts and Cultures, where he counts Peter Sellars and Judy Mitoma amongst his mentors.
 At UCLA, he met John Malpede, the Artistic Director of the Los Angeles Poverty Department, a theater troupe based in skid row, which he joined first as a performer and eventually becoming the company’s Administrator.
 With this experience in nonprofit management he later started Courage Productions, a nonprofit company producing French author’s Armand Gatti’s epic Public Song about the Sacco-Vanzetti affair.
 In 2001 he and Josefina Lopez partnered together to grow CASA 0101.
 In 2003 and then again in 2006 he worked as Armand Gatti’s assistant director in France.
 From 2008 – 2011, he led the organization’s capital campaign to renovate the former 1st Street Boxing Gym into the new CASA 0101.